Skip to main content

 How to verify if FBAR was filed (similar to a tax transcript)

-Working hours are 7 AM to 3 PM EST, Monday to Friday.
+Working hours are 7 AM to 3 PM CT, Monday to Friday.

 Alternatively, you can submit a verification request in writing.
 The request should include the filer's name, Taxpayer Identification Number, and the filing period.
 There is a $5.00 fee for verifying five or fewer forms and an additional $1.00 fee for each additional form.
 If copies of the forms are needed, there is an extra fee of $0.15 per copy.
 Checks or money orders in USD should be made payable to the United States Treasury.
 The written request and payment should be mailed to the following address: